 Western Australian Campaigns

-- LiveLighter is a program encouraging Western Australian adults to lead healthier lifestyles - to make changes to what they eat and drink, and to be more active.
+- LiveLighter is a program encouraging Western Australian adults to lead healthier lives - to make changes to what they eat and drink, and to be more active.
 We want to help people understand why they need to take action and what simple changes they can make in order to ‘LiveLighter'.
-If you have a grabbable gut on the outside, you probably have toxic fat on the inside.
-It is a joint initiative of the Heart Foundation WA and Cancer Council WA, and is funded by the WA Department of Health and delivered by Cancer Council WA.
+It is funded by the WA Department of Health and delivered by Cancer Council WA.

 - Swap It, Don't Stop It!
-Campaign is the next part of the Measure Up Campaign and highlights the link between increased waist size and the risk of chronic disease.
+Campaign followed on from the Measure Up Campaign and highlighted the link between increased waist size and the risk of chronic disease.
 Eric, an animated balloon character, is the face of the new campaign.
 Over the years Eric's belly has ballooned but he is now making small changes to his lifestyle to improve his health.
 He is encouraging you to join him too.

 National organisations, websites and documents

 - Diabetes Australia is a national federated body comprised of state and territory organisations supporting people with diabetes and those professional and research bodies, particularly concerned with the treatment and prevention of diabetes.
 Its purpose is to help all people affected by diabetes and those at risk and to contribute to the search for a cure.

 - Dietitians Association of Australia (DAA) is the national Association of the profession, with branches in each State and Territory.
 As well as supporting its members, DAA advocates for better food and improved health in order to reduce chronic disease in the Australian population.